 If there is not a specialist close to where you live or a specialist who works with YCCO (also called in-network), they may have to work with the Care Coordination team to find you care out-of-network.
+To see an out-of-network provider, they must work with the Oregon Health Plan.
 There is no extra cost if this happens.

-Usually your PCP can perform the services you need.
+A lot of times your PCP can perform the services you need.
 If you think you might need a referral to a health care specialist, ask your PCP.
 You do not need a referral if you are having an emergency.